\\\ Dog Walks

 Sykes have a fabulous holiday let suitable for a well-behaved dog and owners with great reviews left.
 King Fishers is opposite Selsey beach and has its own pool.
 Makes a perfect location for seeking out the beaches with West Wittering being about 7 miles away.
 Check out properties in West Sussex.
 The picture features Selsey beach.

 West Wittering has a lovely sandy beach that uses the groyne system.
-There are rows of fun coloured beach huts on an almost flat beach with access through the sand dunes.
+There are rows of fun-coloured beach huts on an almost flat beach with access through the sand dunes.

-This popular beach operates with lifeguards during the summer and there are a few amenities with parking, cafe and toilet.
+This popular beach operates with lifeguards during the summer and there are a few amenities with parking, cafe, and toilet.
 Parking charges can be quite high unless you stay for the whole day.

 East Wittering is just about 1.5 miles further down the coast from West Wittering and less than 1 mile away is Bracklesham Bay and both are similar to many Sussex beaches which are pebbly and shingle but when the tide starts going out, slope and become noticeably more sandy separated by the groyne system.

 East Wittering is easy to access through sand dunes to the main beach and is less busy than West Wittering, popular for sailing and water sports.
 Brackelsham Bay has good access with the village looking onto the beach and with car parking and selected cafe and shops close by.
-The beach can be busy most times of the year with water sport activity and swimming and is famed as a beach for finding fossils with many local organisation interests.
+The beach can be busy most times of the year with water sport activities and swimming and is famed as a beach for finding fossils with many local organization interests.

 The best times for dog walking are when the tide goes out and especially low tide when sandy and mudflats are exposed.
+Find tide times on most meteorological websites.

-Selsey is located at the point of the bay, about 4 miles from Bracklesham Bay beach and similar with shingle upper shore beach and sand and mudflats exposed at low tide.
+Selsey is located at the point of the bay, about 4 miles further along from Bracklesham Bay beach and similar with shingle upper shore beach and sand and mudflats exposed at low tide.
 The small village backs onto the beaches with shops.

 These beaches attract many bird watchers due to the huge numbers of migratory birds that rest here during the migratory seasons.
 Dogs need to be watched not to disturb the wildlife.
 We all know how much they love chasing them!